 We also understand business.
 We see our clients’ legal issues as either barriers or opportunities to their business goals, and counsel them with those goals in mind.
 Just one example of this was our ability to ask detailed engineering questions, which led us to work with the client to make design improvements that were welcomed by the marketplace, avoided governmental enforcement proceedings, and headed off inevitable products liability and class action litigation.
 Our engineering insight and knowledge of the client’s business, as well as the litigation risks, reduced their exposure to further liability.

-Our class action experience includes working with manufacturers, distributors, sellers and vendors in many industries and classifications:
+Our class action litigation experience includes work with manufacturers, distributors, sellers and vendors in many industries and classifications, including:

 - Banking, consumer credit and commercial